Wooster High School (Ohio): Awards

 Wooster has received recognition for having appeared the most times at national speech and debate tournaments, with sixty-three appearances since the early 1930s.
 The Wooster High School Speech and Debate team was crowned state champions by the OHSSL in 2001, 2002, 2006 and 2015.

 Wooster is the first school district in the state of Ohio to launch an inter-scholastic adaptive sports team for students with physical disabilities.
-The Wooster Generals wheelchair basketball team competed in Ohio's first interscholastic wheelchair basketball state championship.
-The team was crowned state champions in 2017, 2018 and 2019 with a combined all-time record of 54–0.
-Wooster produced the first interscholastic wheelchair basketball player in Ohio to play the sport at the D1 college level.
+The Wooster Generals wheelchair basketball teams won the first five Ohio Interscholastic Adaptive Sports state championships, and had a 59-game winning streak from 2016 to 2022.
+Team alumnus Evan Heller (class of 2020) went on to play for Auburn University and the USA under-20 national team.